javimangal/preoperative-atelectasis/README.md

 # Preoperative atelectasis in patients undergoing bariatric surgery.

-This project structure template repository is adapted from the [Good Enough Project](https://github.com/bvreede/good-enough-project) Cookiecutter template by Barbara Vreede (2019).

 ## Usage

 This repository contains the documentation for reproducibility of the study "Preoperative atelectasis in patients with obesity undergoing bariatric surgery".
 The linked dataset for this study can be found in the [Harvard Dataverse](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/4JZZLB).
+The dataset has already been pre-loaded in this repository.

+Since this repository is still in progress, I would suggest only focusing on the 2 Rmd documents found within the R folder, which names start with "Part_1" and "Part_2".
+I expect these two to be reproducible at this point.

 ## Project Structure